History of Sambalpur: Indrabhuti installed Jagannath deity

 Moreover, Simhadeba (1987: p.
 317) outlines that an installation of a Jagannath murti in a cave in Court Samalai hill Sonepur according to local folk tradition was done by Indrabhuti but the site requires archaeological investigation:

 "Puri (Purushottama Puri) is the seat of Purushottama and not of Jagannath.
 In the 10th century A.D. a religious revolution synthesised Jagannath of Sambalpur with Purushottama of Puri.
 It may be said that an important cave in the Court Samalai hill near Sonepur is attributed by the local people as the earliest seat of the worship of Lord Jagannath.
 It appears that Jagannath of Raja Indrabhuti was installed in that cave giving rise to the tradition, which is current even in the present day.
-The Court Samalai hill required proper achaeological survey for coming to a definite conclusion."
+The Court Samalai hill required proper archaeological survey for coming to a definite conclusion."

 French merchant Jean Baptiste Tavernier (1605–1689) in his travel account "Six Voyages en Turquie, en Perse et aux Indes (1676–77)" translated into English by Valentine Ball as "Travels in India" (2d ed., 2 vol., 1925) wrote about the numerous famous diamond mines of Sumelpur (Semelpur), the present day Sambalpur.
 He states that, 8,000 people were at work in these mines at the time of his visit, in the dry season at the beginning of February.